OCR GCSE Computer Science Revision Guide: J277 Exam Preparation

 Revision is most effective when you test yourself regularly with exam-style questions.
 Passive reading only takes you so far -- active recall and practice are what build confidence.

 Explore our full OCR GCSE Computer Science course collection on LearningBro to work through topic-by-topic questions, algorithm tracing exercises, and programming challenges.
-You can practise these topics on LearningBro's OCR GCSE Computer Science courses and track your progress as you work through each area of the specification.
+You can practise these topics across LearningBro's OCR GCSE Computer Science courses and track your progress as you work through each area of the specification.

 With a clear plan, consistent practice, and attention to exam technique, you have everything you need to perform at your best on both papers.